ritamak/stress-ball/README.md

 stress|ball has a very minimalistic layout.
 It is for every one, but it is design for an older audience or young children.

 ## MVP
-- Game screen with a ball moving to random places,
+- game screen with a ball moving to random places,
-- Background alternating between two colors to make a more stressful environment for the user,
+- background alternating between two colors to make a more stressful environment for the user,
-- Game over screen if the user fails to click inside the white ball,
+- game over screen if the user fails to click inside the white ball,
-- Restart button
+- restart button

 ## Backlog
-- Splash screen with the game introduction,
+- splash screen with the game introduction,
-- Increasing dificulty in the game,
+- increasing dificulty in the game,
-- Count of the number of time he user clicks in the white ball,
+- count of the number of time he user clicks in the white ball,
 - timer to track the minutes/seconds of the game,
-- Add a black ball in the last level,
+- add a black ball in the last level,
 - last scores of the user, if the user plays more than one time

 ## Data structure

-###scipt.js
+### scipt.js
 - script - build the dom,
 - script - change the cursor,
 - script - draw canvas,